vishvAsa/sanskrit/vyAkaraNam/bhojaH/articles/nArAyaNa-prasAdaH/magnum-opus.md

 | 7.3.63                     | 8.2.7 v.2          | 8.2.68              |

-Bhoja’s grammatical treatise, Sarasvatīkaṇṭhābharaṇa, Pāṇini’s verses are quoted freely as illustrations.
+## 04. Commentaries on SKĀ
+There are three incomplete commentaries on SKĀ -- the first one is the Hr̥dayahāriṇī by Daṇḍanātha Nārāyaṇa Bhaṭṭa (either contemporary of Bhoja or 12th c.
+AD) and extends only up to ch.VII.
+Not only the commentary, but also some sūtras are missing in between (see TABLE-IV & V in the next section).
+The other commentary called Puruṣakāra is by Kr̥ṣṇalīlāśukamuni (c.12th century AD), the author of the commentary Puruṣakāra on the dhātupāṭha called Daivam.
+M. Krishnamacharya in his ‘History of Classical Sanskrit Literature’ mentions his name twice [^54] and says that in Kr̥ṣṇalīlāśuka’s commentary on Bhoja’s grammatical treatise, Sarasvatīkaṇṭhābharaṇa, Pāṇini’s verses are quoted freely as illustrations.
 ‘A Catalogue of Skt MSS’, edited by T Gaṇapati Śāstrī (1921), Vol. VI, mentions at p.6, No.35 the commentary Puruṣakāra (sūtra-vyākhyā-rūpaò) of size 2200 granthas.
 Probably this commentary is related to Bhoja’s SKĀ.
 The New Catalogus Catalogurum, Vol IX, mentions Puruṣakāra as the commentary on Daivam only.
 The third commentary in Gujarati on ch.
 VIII by Dr N M Kansara has been written only recently (see the last para in the next section).

 ## 05. Editions of SKĀ